-It turns out that large proportion of people all over the world are deficient of vitamin D3.
+It turns out that large proportions of people all over the world are deficient of vitamin D3.
 If you live a normal city life, you may be deficient as well.

 If you want to try to copy what I have done to cure your erectile dysfunction naturally and permanently, I would encourage you to try get adequate direct sun exposure.

 15-20 minutes of direct sunshine on large parts of your body is all you need to cover one day’s need of vitamin D3.

 The good news is that vitamin D3 can be stored in your body for a long time, so if you get lost of sun one day, this can provide vitamin D3 for several days, or even a couple of weeks.